stacklet/aws-workshop/01-policy-authoring/README.md

 This informs you that the main building block in the solution will be

-* RDS
+* AWS ELB to serve the frontend
-* Autoscaling Groups & EC2 instances
+* AWS Autoscaling Group & AWS EC2 instances to serve the application
-* ELBs
+* AWS RDS as a database backend
-* EFS to store shared assets between web servers
+* AWS EFS as a common storage backend between web servers

 As the solution matures, additional components will appear.
 This is already a great start.